 When you arrive at work in the morning each day do you think about safety?
 Do you think about how you can prevent an injury?
 Do you worry that something at work can injure you?
 There aren’t many people who think about these things when they go to work each day.
-Those that do typically work in jobs that are inherently dangerous, such as the emergency services, construction, and mining, among others.
+Those that do typically work in jobs that are inherently dangerous, such as emergency services, construction, and mining, among others.
 So, what can you do to prevent a workplace injury?
-Our Los Angeles workers compensation attorney aims to answer this question for you with some important safety tips.
+Our Los Angeles workers compensation lawyer aims to answer this question for you with some important safety tips.

 A large number of employers throughout California and the rest of the country provide their employees with safety and other forms of training.
 It goes without saying that you need to attend this training if it is mandatory.
 Even if the training offered is optional you should still attend the training in an effort to improve your chances of staying healthy and safe on the job.

 Personal protective equipment, or PPE, is vital to your safety on the job.
 If your employer issues you PPE, or requires you to wear PPE in certain areas, make sure you do so.
 PPE can include non-slip boots, a hard hat, goggles, gloves, a full-body suit, fall prevention gear, ear plugs, a face mask and plenty of other equipment.

 You need to monitor the weather when your job has you outdoors.
 Make sure you dress appropriately for the season (warm clothes in the winter and loose clothes in the summer).
 You should apply sunscreen even during the winter months as the sun can still cause damage to your skin.
 Always speak with your physician prior to accepting a job that requires you to work outdoors so you know your health will handle it.